musaubrian/musaubrian.github.io/content/about.md

 Dedicated to finding elegant solutions to problems and always looking for ways to improve my skills.

-Some of the languages I'm farmilier with:
+Some of the languages I'm familiar with:
 - Golang (APIs and CLIs)
 - Python (mostly CLIs)
 - TypeScript (Websites/APIs)